-Older children have often developed maladaptive toileting patterns, including but not limited to, dependency on diapers or pull-ups to cue elimination.
+Older children often develop maladaptive toileting patterns, including but not limited to dependency on diapers or pull-ups to cue elimination.
 This is particularly applicable to bowel training.
 Older children with FXS who are not toilet trained are often not bothered by wet or soiled clothing.
 They have practiced a pattern of eliminating in diapers or pull-ups for many years, and this pattern can be hard to disrupt.
 They, and perhaps more importantly, their parents, have often become discouraged, based on lack of progress with traditional approaches, and thus settle into a routine that does not include regular trips to the bathroom.

 There is no need to accept this status quo.
 Older children can benefit from an approach that takes these patterns into consideration and turns them around.
-It begins by embedding a routine of “practicing” using the bathroom, before there is any emphasis on successful elimination.
-During the “practice,” the child is exposed to every step in the toileting sequence, without specific pressure to perform.
+It begins by embedding a routine of “practicing” using the bathroom, before there’s any emphasis on successful elimination.
+During the practice, the child is exposed to every step in the toileting sequence, without specific pressure to perform.
 This desensitizes the child to use of the bathroom and decreases performance anxiety.
 It also teaches compliance and allows an opportunity for praise.
 Families choose a practice time that has a natural flow for family life, perhaps first thing in the morning or right before a bath.

 For older children, the emphasis should be on scheduled visits to the bathroom rather than insisting on their independence and initiation.
-As a parent, rather than waiting patiently for your child to initiate the process, you instead get her to respond to a cue.
+As a parent, rather than waiting patiently for your child to initiate the process, you instead get them to respond to a cue.
 This behavioral approach will, however, require you to do some data collection to promote success.

-Collecting Your Data
+Collecting the Data

 Ten Steps to Success

-- Create a picture schedule.
+4. Create a picture schedule.

 Watching videos can also be helpful.
 It may also be useful to practice sitting on the toilet (seat down, clothes on) so that the child is gradually introduced to the toilet in a way that feels safe.